Approaching Your 5-Year Help to Buy Anniversary?

 Fixed Cost

-Calculating Help to Buy repayment after 5 years
+How is your Help to Buy repayment calculated?

-When it comes to repaying the capital of your equity loan, the amount you owe is always a percentage of your property's current market value, not the amount you originally borrowed.
+When you repay the capital of your equity loan, the amount you owe is always a percentage of your property's current market value, not the amount you originally borrowed.

 For example, if you took a 20% equity loan on a £200,000 property (£40,000 loan), and your property is now valued at £250,000, your 20% equity loan now represents £50,000.